dement6d/genpass/README.md

 <a href="https://snipesharp.xyz/donate">Support this project</a></p>

 # Examples
+- See all possible arguments
+  - `genpass -h`
 - Generate a long password that won't execute any unwanted commands when pasted in the Terminal:
   - ```genpass -e \!\&\(\)\$\?\;\\\*\'\"\`\<\> -l 50```
 - Generate a password out of lower case letters only:
   - ```genpass -c qwertyuiopasdfghjklzxcvbnm```
-- Generate a password into a text file
+- Append a password to a text file
   - ```genpass -o password.txt```

 # Installing